osayemidaniele4e/msdat-personal/src/modules/plugins/accessibilityPlugin/README.md

 ### Method 1: Through User Settings (Recommended)

-1. Navigate to User Settings in the application
+1. Navigate to User Settings in the applications
 2. Go to the "Plugins" section
 3. Find "Accessibility Plugin" in the list
 4. Toggle it to "Enabled"